-There’s been big hoodoo going on over at Huffpo and Gadling about an article written by Nomadic Matt called “Why we travel“.
+There was a big hoodoo back in 2010 at Huffpo and Gadling about an article written by Nomadic Matt called “Why we travel“.

 I can summarize the whole discussion for you: